 Code Inspections in ASP.NET

-In ASP.NET, ReSharper 2017.1 provides two kinds of code inspections: 6 inspections that detect errors such as broken syntax, unresolved symbols, compiler errors, etc. (you cannot configure or disable any of these inspections), and 30 proprietary code inspections, any of which you can disable or change its severity level.
+In ASP.NET, ReSharper 2023.3 provides two kinds of code inspections: 6 inspections that detect errors such as broken syntax, unresolved symbols, compiler errors, and so on (you cannot configure or disable any of these inspections), and 39 proprietary code inspections, any of which you can disable or change its severity level.

 These code inspections help you detect code issues in design time in all open files, and additionally they allow you to find code issues in specific scope.

 Configurable ASP.NET inspections are listed below, grouped by their categories.

 This category groups inspections that hunt for medium severity issues that mainly affect code readability.

 Inspections in this category report grammar issues in string literals and documentation comments.

 This category includes inspections that detect critical issues (code smells), mostly with Error or Warning level.
 This category also includes inspections that ensure localization assistance.

 Cannot resolve resource item